Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 Blending:

 In your Vitamix 32 ounce container, place 3 PITTED dates.
 Don’t forget this part!
 You don’t want pits in your almond milk!
-Put a pinch of Himalayan sea salt, 1 teaspoon vanilla extract, and 4 cups water (I use filtered water), and the cup almonds that you’ve soaked.
-Allow Vitamix to run on high on the kitchen counter for 1-2 minutes, until you see very tiny almond particles.
+Put a pinch of Himalayan sea salt, 1 teaspoon vanilla extract or the scraped interior of a fresh vanilla bean, and 4 cups of water (I use filtered cool water), and the cup raw almonds that you’ve soaked and rinsed well.
+Allow the Vitamix high-speed blender to run on high on the kitchen counter for 1-2 minutes, until you see very tiny almond particles.

 Medjool dates